 The 2018 All-Star game was a success for the city of Tampa and the NHL.
 Players expressed their enjoyment all over social media and it’s safe to say everybody had a good time.
 However, there was someone, in particular, that Tampa Bay Lightning fans noticed having a great time – Ottawa Senators defenseman Erik Karlsson.
-This led to speculation about Karlsson potentially being interested in joining the Lightning.
+This led to speculation about Karlsson one day soon slipping on the Lightning jersey.

 The speculation began when he seemed to have a lot of fun participating in the Gasparilla Pirate Festival by dressing up as a pirate with Victor Hedman.
 Bolts fans seemed to think that the Senators defenseman might actually want to relive this experience again next year and accept a trade to the Lightning.
 Rumors seemed to grow every time the Swedish defenseman would say something nice about the city of Tampa or the Lightning.

 Erik Karlsson said he and his pirate hat did go out and experience a little bit of Gasparilla today.
 “How can you not.
 I’ll never be here for it again.
 Probably not.”

 That “probably not” really got people talking.
 Anyway, there have been rumors in the last couple of months about the possibility of Karlsson not re-signing with the Senators in 2019, or being traded.
 The Lightning are presumably in search of a good puck-moving, right-handed defenseman – and Karlsson is a little more than just good.
 Would Steve Yzerman bother to inquire about the Norris-caliber defenseman’s availability?
 I think so, and here’s why.

 Lightning Have the Pieces to Trade for Karlsson